cloudmesh-community/book/chapters/msg/graphql.md

 Add the Token mutation

+:o: this is unclear where you do it

 ```python
 class Mutation(users.schema.Mutation, repositories.schema.Mutation, graphene.ObjectType):
     token_auth = graphql_jwt.ObtainJSONWebToken.Field()
 ```

 Run the server and fire the token mutation providing username and password.

+:o: how do i run it, this is unclear

+:o: the next line is unclear, where do I do this

 ```graphql
 mutation {